 Kierah eyes felt suddenly heavy.
 She didn’t have any argument left.
 “I got the sofa dirty,” she mumbled.

 “Oh, don’t worry about that,” Terula smiled.
 “It’s your room, after all.”

 RE-READ THE LAST CHAPTER ↔ OR KEEP READING TO THE NEXT!

 Kierah felt like a piece of lint that didn’t belong in the pristine auditorium.
-Despite spending the night in the most comfortable bed she’d ever lain in, she hadn’t been able to sleep, and after Terula’s scrubbing and primping and … Continue reading Chapter 3: The Experiment
+Despite spending the night in the most comfortable bed she’d ever lain in, she hadn’t been able to sleep, and after Terula’s scrubbing and primping and fussing, she felt as squeaky and sterile as the white plastark walls of the prison … Continue reading Chapter 3: The Experiment

 I’d love to hear your thoughts — please leave a comment OR shoot me an email!